RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Certificates that assert id-fpki-common-piv-contentSigning must include a critical Extended Key Usage extension that asserts only id-PIV-content-signing {2.16.840.1.101.3.6.7} (see \[CCP-PROF\]).

-Certificates that assert id-fpki-common-pivi-contentSigning must include a critical Extended Key Usage extension that asserts only id-fpki-pivi-content-signing {2.16.840.1.101.3.8.7} (see \[PIV-I Profile\]).
+Certificates that assert id-fpki-common-pivi-contentSigning must include a critical Extended Key Usage extension that asserts only id-fpki-pivi-content-signing {2.16.840.1.101.3.8.7} (see \[CCP-Prof\]).

 ## Private Key Protection and Cryptographic Module Engineering Controls